 Mrs. Angela Turner

 Welcome to a new year at The Rock Enrichment Academy.
-My name is Angela Jay-Turner and this will be my 10th year as Director.
-I am a native Austinite with one son who just began his journey in high school.
+My name is Angela Jay-Turner and this will be my 11th year as Director.
+I am a native Austinite with one son who is a sophomore in high school.
 I am blessed to work with amazing teachers that have poured their hearts into planning lessons for your children, and have helped grow this program from one campus with 35 students (K-5) to six campuses, now with Pre-K through High School.

 Thank you for sharing your precious children with us!
 If you ever have any questions or concerns, please do not hesitate to ask.
 To better serve your children, I believe it is critical to keep the lines of communication open.
 Please feel free to contact me at Director@TheRockEnrichmentAcademy.org or 512-653-2323.
 I am confident that we will have a great year together, growing in faith and love.

-Mrs. Turner loves Thai curry, coffee, anything white chocolate, the color Cornflower Blue and her birthday is July 12th.
+Mrs. Jay-Turner loves Thai curry, coffee, anything white chocolate, the color Cornflower Blue and her birthday is July 12th.